Have you been riding the yo-yo diet roller coaster for years?

 How Healing Allows the Weight to Release

 Releasing weight permanently and ending emotional eating starts with getting to the root of the problem.
 And most often that root is inner pain.
-Once that pain is acknowledged and healed, emotional freedom and a thinner body are possible.
+Once that pain is acknowledged and healed, emotional freedom and feeling confident with your body are possible.

 Maria needed to heal from the trauma of sexual abuse and fears about being sexually vulnerable.
-Only then could she begin to feel safe in a thinner body.
+Only then could she begin to feel safe in her body.

 Robert found freedom and inner strength by resolving the trauma of being bullied as a child and physically abused by his father.